RikLakhe/duckyCLI/README.md

   - Display the search results in the terminal in a readable format.
 - Write to File:
   - Allow the user to specify a filename to write the search results to a text file.
-  - If no filename is provided, use a default filename (e.g., ducksearch_results.txt).
+  - If no filename is provided, use a default filename (e.g., duckSearch_results.txt).
 - User-Friendly CLI Interface:
   - Implement a user-friendly CLI interface with clear instructions.
   - Provide help messages and usage instructions.